 There are Too Many Trekkers Up There

 As I said before, October is peak time.
 We were shocked by how many people were up there, having only trekked in Nepal in winter the last couple of times.
 Of course, we’re part of the problem, we were there too, we have no right to the mountain although some we met had a seriously entitled attitude.
-It’s always seems to be older folks ( in tour groups usually) with the inconsiderate manners and entitlement issues.
+It always seems to be older folks ( in tour groups usually) with the inconsiderate manners and entitlement issues.

 At some points, the Everest Base Camp trail was clogged solidly with trekkers plodding onwards.
 Sometimes you can overtake, sometimes you’re stuck behind them.
 Most of these trekkers were in large tour groups, adding guides and multiple porters with ridiculous amounts of baggage to the congestion.

 Base Camp itself was a mosh pit of people scrabbling for photos.
 You’ll notice that our photos were taken a little away from the main pile of ice and prayer flags that mark the spot.
-Again, the tour groups were being unpleasant, aggressive and entitled.
-A lot of them seem to think they’re something special.
+Again, some of the tour groups were being unpleasant, even aggressive as they rushed to get their trophy photo.

 Whole towns were booked out with not a bed to be found and lodges and guides wielded their power by tapping into wallets.
 Avoid the lodges the tour groups are using wherever possible.